From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for ASEP

 where $dM(t)$ is an explicit martingale.
-This is a particular semi-discrete SHE (different than the one coming from $q$-TASEP, Definition \ref{def:semidiscSHE}) with a somewhat involved noise (the martingale is not exactly a discrete space-time white noise).
-A Feynman-Kac representation for this equation shows that $Q_x(\eta(t))$ can be thought of as a polymer partition function with respect to an environment defined by the martingale.
-Therefore, Theorem \ref{thm:ASEPduality} can be thought of as a version of the polymer replica approach (see Section \ref{sec:repappr}). \end{remark}
+This is a particular semidiscrete SHE (different than the one coming from \mbox{$q$-}TASEP, Definition~\ref{def:semidiscSHE}) with a somewhat involved noise (the martingale is not exactly a discrete space--time white noise).
+A~Feynman--Kac representation for this equation shows that $Q_x(\eta (t))$ can be thought of as a polymer partition function with respect to an environment defined by the martingale.
+Therefore, Theorem~\ref {thmASEPduality} can be thought of as a version of the polymer replica approach (see Section~\ref{secrepappr}). \end{remark}

 The proof of the two duality theorems boils down to two propositions which we now state and prove.
-After this we prove the theorems.
+After this, we prove the theorems.